EdmundoVG/7T-Compiler/README.md

-Note: Teresa twi manuals so you can see those for more in-depth information.
+Note: There's two manuals in PDF, you can see those for more in-depth information.

 A Java-based compiler implementation featuring lexical and syntactic analysis with integrated mathematical processing capabilities.
 This academic project demonstrates compiler construction principles while providing practical functionality for code analysis.
 Features